 It is always motivating to see what can happen when someone makes up their mind to really go for it.
 Challenging ourselves is one of the most powerful ways I know to harness hidden abilities that would not have surfaced otherwise.

 Would you like to unlock your potential, overcome seemingly impossible obstacles, and blow through your personal or professional barriers?
 If so, then here’s a true “finish strong” story that will light your fires.

 We’ve all heard of the Tour de France.
 Without a doubt it is one of the toughest, most grueling bike races in the world.
 One hundred and thirty-eight racers take 21 days to cover over 2000 miles.

-Think about the degree of fortitude and determination needed to complete a race of this magnitude, let alone to actually win.
+Think about the degree of fortitude and determination needed to complete a race of this magnitude, let alone to actually finish strong and win.
 This is exactly the kind of challenge that reveals the incredible untapped potential we all have, but rarely plug into.
 Well, this guy did!

 Against all odds

 In 1989 US cyclist Greg LeMond was 50 seconds behind the leader, going into the final leg on the final day of the race.
 Who was the rider ahead of Greg?
 He was Frenchman Laurent Fignon, a two-time Tour de France winner.
 But that’s not the half of it.